BrianHarringtonUTSC/Tracademic-AndriodApp/README.md

 ## Development Tips
+- Adhere to Google's best [design](http://developer.android.com/design/index.html) and [coding](http://developer.android.com/index.html) standards.
   - The Tracademic application was built with Material Design in mind.
 For example, it uses a [Floating Action Button](https://www.google.com/design/spec/components/buttons-floating-action-button.html) to launch the Mag stripe reader.
-If you are new core functionaltiy, such as looking up users usng the back camera, or the checkin functionaltiy, you should use the menu which launches from the pressing the Floating Action Button [(example)](https://material-design.storage.googleapis.com/publish/material_v_4/material_ext_publish/0B6GnvA6rl3tYWEZGZFBuc1RxMEk/components_fab_flyouts_do.png).
+If you are adding core functionaltiy, such as scanning T-cards using the phone's camera, or the checkin functionaltiy, you should use the menu which launches from the pressing the Floating Action Button [(example)](https://material-design.storage.googleapis.com/publish/material_v_4/material_ext_publish/0B6GnvA6rl3tYWEZGZFBuc1RxMEk/components_fab_flyouts_do.png).
 - Change the BASE_URL to the dev server to test changes.
 - Rebuild and push the APK after every commit.